engagebay/sso/README.md

 ### Error handling :

 1. If EngageBay encounters an error while processing a JWT login request, it will report a message that explains what the issue is at the page https://mycompany.engagebay.com/login.
-Either you can login from here or correct the payload and try again SSO.
+Either you could login from here or correct the payload and try SSO again.

 #### Enabling JWT single sign-on in your EngageBay :

-1. Click on Admin Settings Preferences tabs.
+1. Click on the Preferences tab under the Admin Settings.
-2. Click on Single Sign-On tab
+2. Click on Single Sign-On
-3. Enter Remote Login URL, the url where EngageBay SSO will redirect once SSO enable.
+3. Enter Remote Login URL, the URL where EngageBay SSO will redirect once SSO is enabled.
-4. Submit form and hence SSO is enable.
+4. Submit the form to enable SSO
-5. You can desable SSO by deleting above configuration.
+5. You can disable SSO by deleting the configured settings.

-### Important information :

-https://mycompany.engagebay.com/login is the alternative URL to login to EngageBay in case SSO settings is not working from user end.